 Answer:

+Pending compliance cases against the EU in the ambit of Article 9 are published on the UNECE website.

-As regards the implementation of Article 9(2) and (4) from the perspective of transposition and implementation of EU law, Member States’ systems were examined by the Commission, in particular on the issues of standing, costs, and scope of review.
-As a result, the Commission has brought infringement actions, based on Article 258 TFEU, against Ireland, Malta, Germany, Austria, Slovenia, UK, Czech Republic and Slovakia.
-Assessment of implementation of Article 9(3) by Member States is ongoing; any course of action will be determined in light of the outcome of the ongoing impact assessment.
-Results of the public consultation organised on the subject are available on the website indicated below.
+As regards the implementation of Article 9(2) and (4) from the perspective of transposition and implementation of EU law, the Commission examined Member States' systems, in particular on standing, costs and scope of review.
+As a result, the Commission brought infringement actions, based on Article 258 TFEU, against some Member States.
+Assessment of implementation of Article 9(3) by Member States is ongoing.

 XXX.
 Further information on the practical application of the provisions of Article 9